-Winter is coming, and many parts of the country are already experiencing snowfall, ice, and sub-freezing temperatures.
-And that means feral and stray cats need your help to survive the harsh winter yet to come.
+Winter is here, and many parts of the country are experiencing snowfall, ice, and sub-freezing temperatures.
+And that means feral and stray cats need your help to survive the harsh weather.
 Depending on the climate, a shelter can be more important than food or water for their survival!

 The good news is, in just a few minutes you can build an inexpensive and effective temporary shelter that will keep one or two feral cats safe from frostbite and hypothermia through the winter.
 Here’s what you’ll need: